nawal03/AlumNET/README.md

 ## About The Project

 AlumNet is a social networking platform for alumni of BUET.
 Here, current and ex students of BUET can connect with each other, write blog, post about job opportunities, add merchandise, create groups and events like co-curricular, reunion, seminars.
+They also can get notifications about relevent activities.

 ### Built With